Ability Means Little Without Opportunity

 “Sounds like he has it all covered.
 I suppose you were a bit skeptical that he’d help you grow faster so you totally checked him out,” said John.

-“I checked him out, but in my own way,” said Mark, “we had our initial Strategy Session which lasted about 25 minutes.
+“I checked him out, but in my own way,” said Mark, “we had our initial Scale Session Call which lasted about 15 minutes.
 As I mentioned the other day I felt I got real value.
 He said a lot of provocative things and really made me look at business growth in a different way.

 "We then had a second more in depth phone conversation in which we got into more detail about my challenges and goals.
 During this call I became highly confident that his marketing system was exactly what I needed.